resource-watch/slate/source/includes/api/_authentication.md

 ## How to generate your private token

-The RW API uses JWT [(JSON Web Tokens)](https://tools.ietf.org/html/rfc7519) token to identify and authenticate its users.
+The RW API uses JWT [(JSON Web Tokens)](https://tools.ietf.org/html/rfc7519) tokens to identify and authenticate its users.
 If your are not familiar with the details of JWT, just think of them as a very long strings of characters that you need to attach to your requests to the RW API, to prove that you are you.

 To get you token, you first need to login using your browser and the steps above.
 No matter which login strategy you prefer, once you've logged in, you can visit [https://api.resourcewatch.org/auth/generate-token](https://api.resourcewatch.org/auth/generate-token) to get your token.